-Use your handheld shower attachment to fully saturate your dog’s coat with water.
+Use your dog shower head or handheld shower attachment to fully saturate your dog’s coat with water.
 The handheld attachment allows you to control where the water goes, ensuring it ends up on your dog and not your floors.
 You can even purchase an extra-long shower hose to act as a dog shower hose, making it easier to reach every part of your dog’s fur.
 Be sure to keep a hand on your pup as you hose them down to prevent them from shaking all the water off before you’re done!

 Next, you can turn the water off while you lather your dog up with soap.
 Installing a shower head shut-off valve also allows you to temporarily stop the flow of water at the showerhead without having to turn the shower off completely.
 This helps maintain water temperature and flow while bathing your dog.

 Rub the shampoo into your dog’s fur the same way you would rub it into your head.
 Your dog will love this part because it acts like a mini dog massage.
 Be sure to avoid their eyes or other sensitive spots to prevent stinging or discomfort.
 The soap should sit on your dog’s fur for a few minutes before you rinse it off with the dog shower head.